mcmero/SVclone/README.md

 * --snvs <snv_file> : SNVs in VCF format to (optionally) compare the clustering with SVs.
 * --snv_format <sanger, mutect, mutect_callstats> (default = sanger) : Specify VCF input format (only if clustering SNVs).
 * --blacklist <file.bed> : Takes a list of intervals in BED format.
 Skip processing of any break-pairs where either SV break-end overlaps an interval specified in the supplied bed file.
 Using something like the [DAC blacklist](https://www.encodeproject.org/annotations/ENCSR636HFF/) is recommended.
-* --subsample <integer> : (SNVs only); subsample N variants from total filtered input.
-* --seed <integer> : (only valid if using subsampling) integer seed, can be set to ensure subsampling is replicable.

 ### Purity/ploidy file ###